savy12/MyPython_Prog_Begg/README.md

-This is my some of the beginning python programs.
+These are some of my beginner python programs and practice.